 For urgent assistance, contact the Mental Health Triage Service (24/7) on 13 14 65.

-Visit the COVID-19 Mental Health Support page for services and other resources for mental health support during this challenging time.
+Visit the COVID-19 Mental Health Support page for a range of support services and other resources for adults, children, and culturally and linguistically diverse communities.

 Finishing your self-isolation/self-quarantine period

-If you test negative but have travelled, come into close contact with a confirmed case of COVID-19 or otherwise been directed to isolate/quarantine by the Communicable Disease Control Branch (CDCB), you are still required to isolate/quarantine until the end of your designated travel quarantine period, or CDCB advise you that you can be released.
+If you have been in contact with a confirmed case of COVID-19 or directed to self-quarantine by SA Health, you are still required to remain in self-quarantine until the end of your designated quarantine period as advised by SA Health, even if you return a negative test result.

 What is the difference between self-isolation and self-quarantine?

-These terms may be used under legal requirements under the Emergency Management Act, and you may be directed to remain isolated or quarantined by staff working for SA Health or SA Police.
+These terms may be used under legal requirements under the Emergency Management Act, and you may be directed to remain isolated or quarantined by SA Health or SA Police.

 Isolation / self-isolation

-Refers to when a person has been diagnosed with COVID-19 or is suspected of having it (and doesn’t need to be in hospital), including while awaiting test results, they must stay in self-isolation.
+When a person has been diagnosed with COVID-19 or is suspected of having COVID-19 (and doesn’t need to be in hospital), including a person who is waiting for test results, they must stay in self-isolation.

 Quarantine / self-quarantine

-When a person is not sick but is required to stay away from others due to a risk of exposure to COVID-19, such as interstate or overseas travel, they must stay in self-quarantine.
+When a person is not sick but is required to stay away from others due to a risk of exposure to COVID-19, such as being determined by SA Health to be a close contact or a person returning from overseas travel, they must stay in self-quarantine.

-For a range of COVID-19 posters, fact sheets, guidelines and other publications and resources in international language translations visit the translated resources page.
+For COVID-19 posters, fact sheets, videos and audio resources in languages other than English, visit the translated resources page.